AfraidYetJoyful/ingenium_cartographer/README.md

 `chmod +x RPi_Default_Apps_Installer.sh`

-2. Run ./Default*Apps_Installer.sh or ./RPi_Default_Apps_Installer.sh, depending on which file you downloaded.
-This \_will* prompt sudo--potentially multiple times.
-Among other things, this git repository will be cloned onto your device under ~/Documents/GitHub/ingenium_cartographer.
-All files within it which match "\*.sh" will automatically be marked as executable. [ Failing to mark Install_Jazzy.sh and Install_LIO-SAM.sh as executable will cause installation errors. ].
+2. Run `./Default_Apps_Installer.sh` or `./RPi_Default_Apps_Installer.sh`, depending on which file you downloaded.
+This *will* prompt sudo--potentially multiple times.
+Among other things, this git repository will be cloned onto your device under `~/Documents/GitHub/ingenium_cartographer`.
+All files within it which match "\*.sh" will automatically be marked as executable. [ Failing to mark `Install_Jazzy.sh` and `Install_LIO-SAM.sh` as executable will cause installation errors. ].

-3. If you ran RPi_Default_Apps_Installer.sh in step 2, after the reboot, run ./RPi_post_reboot_default_apps_installer.sh (which can be found in the home directory)
+3. If you ran `RPi_Default_Apps_Installer.sh` in step 2, after the reboot, run `./RPi_post_reboot_default_apps_installer.sh` (which can be found in the ~ directory)

 ## Instructions for Gathering and Processing Data

 0. Connect your LiDAR Hardware (this is tested with a Velodyne VLP-32C Ultra Puck) and IMU (this is tested with a LORD Microstrain 3DM-GX5-15 and a 3DM-GX5-AR) to the data gathering device (which should have these scripts installed).
 Run `./record_to_bag.sh`.
-This should procduce a .mcap file in the directory ~/Documents/Data (this will be created automatically by cleanup.sh if it does not yet exist)
+This should procduce a .mcap file in the directory `~/Documents/Data` (this will be created automatically by `cleanup.sh` if it does not yet exist)

 1. On a powerful computer (Raspberry Pi not recommended for this step), run `./process_bag.sh /path/to/your/mcap/file.mcap`

-2.

 ## Instructions for Downloading a Single File (such as an installation script) from GitHub on the Command Line